knpwrs/nws/README.md

     nws --help --verbose --port 8080 --directory public

-You can use `-x` to specify proxy path, ( either prefix with -v  or directories -d is required or both ) :
+You can use `-x` to specify proxy path, ( either prefix with -y  or directories -d is required or both ) :

     nws -x http://example.com

     //or

-    nws -x http://example.com -v v1
+    nws -x http://example.com -y v1

     //or